zeitungen/node-wii/README.md

 ```

 ### Apple OS X/Windows via Cygwin ###
-nodewii currently does not run on either Mac OS X or Windows machines.
+node-wii currently does not run on either Mac OS X or Windows machines.
 This
 is a problem with `libcwiid`.
 A future plan is to fork `libcwiid` and write
 support for at least Apple OS X.